-Although we have heard the loud and clear plan of CG Telecom, we don’t know which frequency or when they will come live.
+Although we have heard them loud and clear plan of CG Telecom, we don’t know which frequency or when they will come live.
 Read more on CG Telecom availability.

-Here are some of the recent phones that support 800 MHz band.
+Here are some of the recent phones that support the 800 MHz bands.

 Having the need to check for the frequency band support, you might wonder how to check if a smartphone that you crave, support this band or not?